A wife, a mother,

 And, in case you are looking for my formal bio...

 Suzanne Tregenza Moore helps entrepreneurs and non-fiction authors narrow their focus onto the most important things they need to do to bring revenue into their business, rather than playing the game of Whack-a-Mole with their to-do list.

 Since leaving her six-figure corporate career, Suzanne has employed her MBA in Marketing & Entrepreneurship, along with personal experience from living in the weeds of her own business, to support her clients with strategy, marketing, technology, delegation, and mindset.

 Her clients describe her as “Invaluable”, a “gentle butt-kicker”, and say she helped them “unleash their vision”.
 In addition to running her coaching business, Suzanne is the Founder of the Hanover Area, MA Chapter of Polka Dot Powerhouse, a women's connection and networking group.

-She and her husband Kevin are parents to two sons and a labradoodle daughter.
+She is the mother to two sons and a labradoodle daughter.
 They live on the South Shore of MA.
 Her first book Hang On Tight!
 Learn to Love the Roller-Coaster of Entrepreneurship published in by Highlander Press launched as a best-selling new release on Amazon.